-The 2012 sales of Infuse dropped by about 18 percent, due in large part to an eye-opening June 2011 study in The Spine Journal.
+The 2012 sales of Infuse dropped by about 18 percent, primarily due to an eye-opening June 2011 study in The Spine Journal.

 Infuse Bone Graft Lawsuit Update

 There have been several whistleblower lawsuits filed against Medtronic.
 A whistleblower lawsuit is spearheaded by company employees, usually with the assistance of a law firm or the Department of Justice.
-These employees are alleging that Medtronic gave incentives (bribes) to use Infuse.
+These employees allege that Medtronic gave incentives (bribes) to use Infuse.
 Two of those cases have settled.

 Our lawyers are investigating problems with the Medtronic Infuse Bone Graft, including death, inflammation/swelling, breathing problems, nerve damage, sterility, and cancer.
 If you or a loved one has had any of these complications, contact our product liability lawyers at 1.800.553.8082, or send us some information online for a free consultation.